eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </gc-op>
 ```

-The STW sub-increment ends, as recorded by the `<gc-end>` element.
-The effect of this first sub-increment on the heap can be determined by comparing the `<mem-info>` attributes and child element attributes at the beginning and end of the sub-increment.
-Specifically, the marking can be seen by the increase in the `count` value of the `<remembered-set>`.
+The object count.....

+The scancount and scan bytes....

+The STW `global mark phase` subincrement ends, as recorded by `<gc-end>`, which records a snapshot of the memory status in the heap in a similar way to `<gc-start>`.

 ```xml
 <gc-end id="351" type="global mark phase" contextid="347" durationms="49.866" usertimems="344.000" systemtimems="40.000" stalltimems="9.352" timestamp="2020-11-13T06:32:27.398" activeThreads="8">